buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcComplexPropertyTemplate.md

 ## Attributes

 ### UsageName
-Usage description of the _IfcPhysicalComplexQuantity_ within the property set which references the _IfcPhysicalComplexQuantity_.
+Usage description of the _IfcComplexPropertyTemplate_.

 ### TemplateType
 Defines the type of template that may be created by an _IfcComplexPropertyTemplate_.